 Neptazane may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have cirrhosis, severe liver or kidney disease, an electrolyte imbalance, adrenal gland failure, or an allergy to methazolamide or sulfa drugs.
+You should not use Neptazane if you have cirrhosis, severe liver or kidney disease, an electrolyte imbalance, adrenal gland failure, or an allergy to Neptazane or sulfa drugs.

-You should not use methazolamide if you are allergic to it, or if you have:
+You should not use Neptazane if you are allergic to it, or if you have:

 severe liver disease, or cirrhosis;